AlexanderMenshikoff/AlexanderMenshikoff/README.md

 ### :man_technologist: About Me :
 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

-:telescope: I’m working as a Javascript Developer and developing and supporting company's internal projects.
+:telescope: I’m working as a Javascript Developer - developing and supporting company's internal projects.

 :seedling:  Strivng for development, not afraid taking on new tasks and quickly master unfamiliar topics.